dotnet/docs/docs/core/tools/dotnet-publish.md

   * `PROJECT` is the path and filename of a [C#](csproj.md), F#, or Visual Basic project file, or the path to a directory that contains a C#, F#, or Visual Basic project file.
 If the directory is not specified, it defaults to the current directory.

-  * `SOLUTION` is available starting in .NET Core 3.0 SDK.
-It's either the path and filename of a solution file (*.sln* extension), or the path to a directory that contains a solution file.
-If the directory is not specified, it defaults to the current directory.
+  * `SOLUTION` is the path and filename of a solution file (*.sln* extension), or the path to a directory that contains a solution file.
+If the directory is not specified, it defaults to the current directory. **Available starting in .NET Core 3.0 SDK.**

 ## Options